python/cpython/Doc/library/locale.rst

 .. function:: getfirstweekday()

-   Return the first day of week as integer.
+   Return the first day of week as integer or ``None`` when unknown.
    0 is Monday, 6 is Sunday.

    .. versionadded:: 3.11